1970s energy crisis: 1973 oil crisis

-The 1973 oil crisis is a direct consequence of the US production peak in late 1960 and the beginning of 1971 (and shortages, especially for heating oil, started from there).
+The 1973 oil crisis was a direct consequence of the US production peak in late 1960 and the beginning of 1971 (and shortages, especially for heating oil, started from there).
 The "embargo" as described below is the "practical name" given to the crisis.
 For the main Arab producers, the "embargo" allowed them to show to "the Arab street" that they were doing something for the Palestinians.
 In real market terms (number of barrels) the embargo was almost a non-event, and only from a few countries, towards a few countries.

-The "Embargo" was never effective from Saudi Arabia towards the US, as reported by James E. Akins in interview at 24:10 in the documentary "la face cachée du pétrole part 2".
+The embargo was never effective from Saudi Arabia towards the US, as reported by James E. Akins in interview at 24:10 in the documentary "la face cachée du pétrole part 2".
 Akins, who audited US capacity for Nixon after US peak, was US ambassador in Saudi Arabia at that time.

 Lawrence Rocks and Richard Runyon captured the unfolding of these events at the time in The Energy Crisis book.